bhongy/learn-you-a-haskell/study-notes.md

   - `[let square x = x * x in (square 5, square 3, square 2)]`
 - use `;` to separate `let` bindings if you can't break it to multiple columns
   - `(let a = 100; b = 200; c = 300 in a*b*c)`
+- `let` can be used for pattern matching
 - `let` can be used in list comprehension
   - it'll be available tothe output function (the part before `|`) as well as all predicates
   - we can omit `in` when using `let` in list comprehension